mattstrick/forecast/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-A simple Angular app for getting a six day forecast via OpenWeatherMap's waether API.
+A simple Angular app for getting a six day forecast via OpenWeatherMap's weather API.

-This project is viewable at: https://jonpo.github.io/forecast/

 ##Running locally

+###The easy way

+- Verify that node and npm are installed: node --version && npm --version

+- Install http-server: npm install http-server -g

+- Serve the built site: cd dist && http-server

+###The hard way

 - Verify that node and npm are installed: node --version && npm --version